perseusrealdeal/PerseusUISystemKit/README.md

 view.backgroundColor = .systemBlue_Adapted
 ```

-In case if a certain color of a Dark Mode sensitive color required use the line of code below:
+In case if a certain color of a Dark Mode sensitive color is required use the line of code below:

 ```swift

 _ = UIColor.label_Adapted.resolvedColor(with: self.traitCollection).cgColor

 ```

 # Sample Use Case of DarkModeImageView <a name="sample2"></a>